zanko-mezdrichki/ATLAS-Module-Configuration-GUI/README.md

 5)**View summary**: Use the summary page to review all loaded and modified data before finishing.

+## 🕹️ Preview

+In the preview folder there are images showing the different pages of the GUI.

+To see how the GUI works: [https://youtu.be/GritVRzsUVo](https://youtu.be/GritVRzsUVo)

 ## 🤖 Technologies Used
 -**Python 3.8.10**